tcheymol/generator-loopback-ansible/generators/app/templates/doc/installation.md

 ### Local dev server

-The webpack hot reloading is really slow in a vagrant.
+The webpack live-reloading is really slow in a vagrant.
+We prefer to run a local server to compile the frontend code.
+Use the server in the vagrant as an external API in dev environment.

 To develop, run in your local environment (not the vagrant):

 ```
-cd client npm run dev
+cd client && npm run dev
 ```

-It will create a local server to compile the frontend code.
-Use the server in the vagrant as an API.

 ### Migrations: